InformaticsMatters/squonk2-python-client/README.rst

 Other examples
 ==============

-More complete examples can be found in the examples dir.
+More complete examples can be found in the repository's ``examples`` directory.

 Developer testing
 =================